 As with every trip, do your research before starting the trip.
 Familiarize yourself with all the stops you want to do and split your trip in as many days as you want, based on how much you want to see.
 This will help you plan your accommodation in advance.

-For example, I also searched on blogs and forums like TripAdvisor to get inspiration and to replicate or mimic a few stunning images of some of the most famous sights, as well as discover a few other sights that I overlooked during my research!
+For example, I also searched on blogs and forums like TripAdvisor to get inspiration and to replicate or mimic a few stunning images of some of the most famous sights, as well as discover a few other sights that I overlooked during my preliminary research.